ShamrockLee/git-labview-integration/README.md

 *   Special thanks go to Jörg Herzinger, Joe Friedrichsen and contributers of the project [joerg/LabViewGitEnv](https://github.com/joerg/LabViewGitEnv).\
     The project also works on making LvCompare and LvMerge available Git.
     Their work enhanced my understanding to LvCompare, LvMerge, git-difftool and git-mergetool, and inspired me to make this one.

+## Copyright

+*   This work is authored by Yueh-Shun Li (a.k.a.
+Shamrock Lee) and is released under the MIT license.
+See `LICENSE` for detail.

+*   Git is a trademark held by the Git Project.

+*   LabVIEW is a trademark held by the National Instruments Corp..